prewired/minimal-mistakes/_pages/about.md

 The Prewired launch was held on the morning of 16th October 2013, in the University of Edinburgh’s Informatics Forum.
 Thirty eight young people between the ages of 4 and 18 attended, while 15 mentors—university students, staff and local industry professionals—came along to help.
 Following on from the launch, we held Prewired on a biweekly basis on Wednesday evenings in one of the School of Informatics computing labs in Appleton Tower.
 Despite minimal advertising, a devoted cohort of young people attended during 2013-14 on a regular basis, often accompanied by a parent, with numbers consistently in the 20-30 range.

+In spring 2014, Prewired became affiliated with C[odorDojo](http://coderdojoscotland.com), part of a global collaboration that provides free coding clubs for young people.

-In January 2015, faced with the imminent unavailability of Appleton Tower lab space due to refurbishment works, Prewired moved location to CodeBase, a UK- leading tech incubator based in central Edinburgh, and due to the high level of demand from participants, began offering sessions on weekly basis.
+In January 2015, faced with the imminent unavailability of Appleton Tower lab space due to refurbishment works, Prewired moved location to [CodeBase](http://thisiscodebase.com), a UK-leading tech incubator based in central Edinburgh, and due to the high level of demand from participants, began offering sessions on weekly basis.
 One benefit of the move was that staff from tech companies housed in CodeBase have also started to offer mentoring support.

 [![](/assets/images/report_cover.jpg){: .align-left}]({{ site.url }}/pdfs/prewired-for-web.pdf)
 To find out more about how we've developed and what we've been doing, read [our first Prewired report]({{ site.url }}/pdfs/prewired-for-web.pdf).